uforoid/RTES_Project/README.md

 local sensors.

 The city building blocks are green and in the middle of the street at the crossings there are the semaphores.
-The application can me exited with the ESC key
+The application can be exited with the ESC key

 it's important to change the parameters in /lib/parameters.h to match the size of your screen